dd010504/CSCE580-DavidDinh/quiz3/README.md

 a) What is an admissible heuristic?
 - A heuristic \(h(n)\) is admissible if it never overestimates the true cost to the goal.
 - Formally: \(h(n) \leq h^*(n)\) for every node \(n\), where \(h^*(n)\) is the actual optimal cost from \(n\) to a goal.
-- Intuition: it is optimistic.
+- Intuition: it is optimistic but idk.
 ---------------------------------------------------------------------------------------
 b) Suppose you are given `h = 0` as the heuristic.
 Is it admissible?
 - Yes.
 - Because 0 can never be greater than the true cost.
-- This is basically Uniform-Cost Search / Dijkstra.
+- This is basically Uniform-Cost Search / Dijkstra lmfao.
 ---------------------------------------------------------------------------------------
 c) Suppose you are given `h = k` where `k` is any fixed number (e.g. 1).
 Is it admissible?
 - Not always.